NatiDevHQ/Native-Todo/README.md

 - 🔄 Real-time sync using Convex backend
 - 📱 Runs on Android, iOS, and Web
 - ⚡ Fast and lightweight with Expo
-- ☁️ Backend-less setup thanks to Convex’s managed services
+- ☁️ Backend-less setup thanks to Convex’s managed service
 ---

 ## 🚀 Getting Started